Tree automata and pigeonhole classes of matroids: II: Fundamental transversal matroids

 Our strategy involves constructing an auxiliary graph, $G'$, by deleting vertices and edges from $G$.
 The construction of $G'$ is best described by the diagram in \Cref{fig8}.
 Any vertex not shown in this diagram is deleted in the construction of $G'$.
 Thus from $B\cap P$ we delete any vertex in $X$ and any vertex in $S-S_{1}$.
 From $A\cap Q$ we delete any vertex not in $Z$.
 From $A\cap P$ we delete those vertices not in $X$.
 Note that the assumption in the first paragraph of this proof means that we have not deleted any vertex in $S_{3}$.
 In $B\cap Q$, we delete those vertices in $S-S_{4}$.

 Next we delete any edge of $G$ that is not represented by an edge in \Cref{fig8}.
 For example, we delete any edge joining a vertex in $S_{3}$ to a vertex outside of $(B\cap Q)-S$.
-This completes the description of $G'$, which can obviously be constructed in polynomial time.
+Obviously $G'$ can be constructed in time bounded by $O(|E(M)|^{c})$, for some constant $c$.

-\begin{subclaim} The following statements are equivalent: \begin{enumerate}[label=\textup{(\roman*)}] \item There is a matching, $M$, of $G$, such that $M$ certifies the independence of $X$ and $\mcal{C}(X,M)=(S_{1},\mcal{S}_{2},S_{3},S_{4})$ with $Z\in \mcal{S}_{2}$. \item $G'$ has a matching incident with every vertex in $(X\cup Z)\cap A$ and $(S_{1}-X)\cup S_{4}$. \end{enumerate} \end{subclaim}
+\begin{subclaim} The following statements are equivalent: \begin{enumerate}[label=\textup{(\roman*)}] \item There is a matching, $W$, of $G$, such that $W$ certifies the independence of $X$ and $\mcal{C}(X,W)=(S_{1},\mcal{S}_{2},S_{3},S_{4})$ with $Z\in \mcal{S}_{2}$. \item $G'$ has a matching incident with every vertex in $(X\cup Z)\cap A$ and $(S_{1}-X)\cup S_{4}$. \end{enumerate} \end{subclaim}